astraaxd/Skivi/README.md

 WARNING: On ChromeOS 100ish and above, the following list will delete all APKs:

-Restarting the device
+Restarting the device,
-Clearing the notifications (?)
+Clearing the notifications (?),
 Cancelling an APK install